boltops-tools/terraspace-docs/_docs/terrafile/options.md

 Name | Description | Default
 --- |  --- | ---
 base_clone_url | Base clone url to use. | https://github.com/
-export_to |  Where the modules get exported to saved to. | vendor/modules
-export_purge | Whether or not to remove all existing exported modules folder first.
+export_to |  Where the modules get exported to saved to.
+Note, be careful about changing this location to `app/stacks` as the default `export_purge=true` will remove this folder.
+It's safer to use `export_to` at the mod-level.  | vendor/modules export_purge | Whether or not to remove all existing exported modules folder first.
 If you disable this behavior, then you can manually clear modules out yourself before installing.
 IE: `rm -r vendor/modules`. | true stack_options | The stack options is a global way to set some of the mod-level stack options, IE: purge, dest, etc. See the mod-level [stack option]({% link _docs/terrafile/options/stack.md %}) for more details. | {}